 Reasons to avoid Circle

-- Limited course-building tools: Unlike Kajabi, Circle doesn’t offer robust tools for building full online courses, so it’s better as a community add-on or partner platform.
+- Limited course-building tools: Unlike Kajabi, Circle doesn’t offer robust tools for building full online courses, so those focused on course creation may want to find Circle alternatives.

 - Doesn’t come with a website builder: You’ll need to connect Circle to an existing website or use a third-party builder.